InSourceIO/InSourceIO.github.io/pages/team/founder.md

 layout: page-fullwidth
 title: "Founder"
 subheadline: "Founder of InSource Software"
 teaser: "Founder is not only the founder of InSource Software, but the original team member.
 Founder enjoys building software to blow the socks off executives.
-When not coding, Founder can be found teaching his children to code, tinkering on his Mac, walking and biking around Omaha, and using his talents to plug in all around the community."
+When not coding, Founder can be found teaching his children to code, playing an instrument, tinkering on his Mac, walking and biking around Omaha, and using his talents to plug in all around the community."
 permalink: "/team/founder/"
 header:
     image_fullwidth: "header_unsplash_21.jpg"